 - whether the contravention was by a body corporate

-Penalties as a result of court action may be considerably higher, with a maximum penalty of $220,000 for each day on which infringements occurred.
+Penalties as a result of court action may be considerably higher, with a maximum penalty of $2.2 million for each day on which infringements occurred.

 Contraventions of the industry standards may result in penalties of up to $250,000 for each contravention.